hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

 # Save clustered cells
 saveRDS(seurat, file = file.path(data_dir, "pbmcs_seurat_tsne_res0.8.rds"))
 ```

+# Evaluating t-SNE plots

+In order to determine whether our clustering and resolution are appropriate for our experiment, it is helpful to explore a handful of markers for each of the major cell types that we expect to be in our data and see how they segregate.

+The

 > **NOTE:** Most single-cell RNA-seq datasets are too big to work with on a personal laptop, so you will need to use R on O2.
 To do this requires establishing a personal R library with the appropriate libraries installed.
 More information about setting up personal libraries [is available](https://wiki.rc.hms.harvard.edu/display/O2/Personal+R+Packages) from HMS RC.
 In addition to a personal R library, the analysis on O2 can be difficult if you cannot view the results.
 To view plots/images output on O2 requires X11 forwarding, and how to enable X11 configuration on your computer [is also detailed](https://wiki.rc.hms.harvard.edu/display/O2/Using+X11+Applications+Remotely) by HMS RC.